easypanel-io/website/docs/05-templates/twenty/index.md

 ## Instructions

-Please define the domain used for the Twenty service in the worker environment variable SERVER_URL.
+Twenty CRM is deployed with a server and a background worker service.
+The SERVER_URL is automatically set to the Easypanel-generated domain.
+If you configure a custom domain for the Twenty service, also update the SERVER_URL environment variable in the worker service to match.

 ## Benefits